Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 From Hadrian: Captain Bernt Breivik, Chief Engineer Edvard Magnussen Njøten, and Able Seaman Hugo Mattson (Swedish)

-From D/S Skotfoss: Captain Kristian Marentius Nilsen, Chief Engineer Kristen Hjalmar Kristensen, Steward Nils Ingvart Larsen and Boatswain Herman Elias Johansen.
+From Skotfoss: Captain Kristian Marentius Nilsen, Chief Engineer Kristen Hjalmar Kristensen, Steward Nils Ingvart Larsen and Boatswain Herman Elias Johansen.

 Captain Nic.
 F. Lindtner and the 2 engineers, Bjarne Smørdal and Johan Karlsen received the highest ranked Norwegian war medal "Krigskorset", ref. my Norwegian War Medals page for more details.
 The captain and the chief engineer (Smørdal) were also named to "Officers of the Order of the British Empire" by King George VI, and Lindtner in addition received "Lloyds Silver Medal for Meritorious Services".
 Additionally, a visitor to my site, George Monk, has told me that 2nd Engineer Johan Karlsen received the HonMBE(Civ), (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen).
 The rest of the crew received Krigsmedaljen (also found on my War Medals page).
 The Guestbook message from Kaare Seeberg Sidselrud lists the medals his father 1st Mate Kaare Sidselrud received (post humuously).
-He adds that Lidvard was leased from Nortraship to the Australian Army Transport Corps very soon after the escape from Dakar.
+He adds that Lidvard was leased by Nortraship to the Australian Army Transport Corps very soon after her escape from Dakar.

 After her escape she departed Freetown on Sept.
-14-1941 with a cargo of ore for the U.S., having been docked and throughly cleaned up.
+14-1941 with a cargo of ore for the U.S., having been docked and thoroughly cleaned up.
 She arrived Hampton Roads on Oct.
 6 and continued that same day to Port Richmond with arrival the following day.
 On the 9th she left for Philadelphia where she arrived the same day, then left for Boston on the 11th, arrived the 13th, left again on Nov.
 8 for Australia, going through the Panama Canal on the 15th and arriving Tocopilla on the 22nd.
 She departed the latter on Dec.
 1-1941, then arrived Wellington on Christmas Eve, leaving the same day for Melbourne where she arrived on Dec.
-30.
+30. See also Page 1.

 POST WAR: